gustavo-beck/DD2424-Deep_Learning-COVID-Project/README.md

 both in localisation as well as AUC, reaching a ROC curve performance of 0.88 on the COVID-19 X-ray Dataset.
 Our report also analyses the importance of Transfer Learning, Model Architecture and Data Pre-processing.

+Our  model  builds  upon  well  established  architectures  for  robustness  and  efficacy.
+It  consists  of a core deep Convolutional Neural Network which is augmented with a fully connected layer forclassification.
+Mainly two types of architetures were explored: DenseNet121 and ResNet50.